YosepRA/obsidian-notes/StudioYosepRA/06 - Permanent Notes/First Blog Post, and What I Will Write.md

 There comes my conclusion.
 I would write daily posts on this site.
 I may not have a job at the moment of writing, but if I do in the future, I would keep on writing what happens on that day.

 *(P.S.
-I wrote this post prior to the release of blogging feature for StudioYosepRA.
+I wrote this post prior to the release of the blogging feature for StudioYosepRA.
 Therefore, I won't post this until I have it ready and deployed on my website.
 And I would keep on stacking daily posts until the feature is released.)*

 ---
 ## References